springernature/vpat/springerlink.md

 <td>
 The pages found at link.springer.com generally use standard HTML and WAI-ARIA attributes to describe the identity, operation, and state of user interface elements to Assistive Technologies.
 <br><br>
-In some cases, WAI-ARIA attributes have been omitted where they would be helpful (e.g. no status update is triggered on the "date published" popup component on advanced search pages).
+In some cases, WAI-ARIA attributes have been omitted where they would be helpful (e.g. progress indicators are not marked up as step counters in the checkout flow).
 In other cases WAI-ARIA roles or attributes may be misused in ways that cause elements to have misleading semantics.
 We are actively working to find and repair these problems.
 <br><br>
 Other third party scripts, including the Freshdesk customer services widget, may present elements that lack adequate names and roles, making them difficult for screen reader users to access.
 When we become aware of deficiencies, we contact third party suppliers to request repairs.
 </td>